|

 - Questionnaire Source

-The goal of the first set of questions
+The survey results can be grouped by: The goal of the first set of questions

 was to determine whether the respondents to the survey truly represented the UK